Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

 You will see you get a warning.
-This is saying that you are simply changing the coordinate reference system and not reprojecting the data.
+This is simply saying that you are changing
+the coordinate reference system, not reprojecting the data.
 Epsg:27700 is the code for British National Grid.
-If we wanted to reproject the data into something like WGS84 for latitude and longitude we would use the following code:
+If we wanted to reproject the data into something
+like WGS84 for latitude and longitude we would use the following code:

 ```r